Unified Convergence Analysis for Adaptive Optimization with Moving Average Estimator: Notations and Preliminaries

 Depending on the problem's structure, we require different stochastic oracles that will be described for each problem later.

-Before ending this section, we present a closely related method to Adam namely stochastic momentum method for solving non-convex minimization problem $\min_{\x\in\R^d} F(\x)$ through an unbiased stochastic oracle that returns a random variable $\O_F(\x)$ for any $\x$ such that $\E[\O_F(\x)] = \nabla F(\x)$.
+Before ending this section, we present a closely related stochastic momentum method for solving non-convex minimization problem $\min_{\x\in\R^d} F(\x)$ through an unbiased stochastic oracle that returns a random variable $\O_F(\x)$ for any $\x$ such that $\E[\O_F(\x)] = \nabla F(\x)$.
 For solving this problem, the stochastic momentum method (in particular stochastic heavy-ball (SHB) method) that employs the SEMA update is given by

 where $\v_0 = \O_F(\x_0)$.
 In the literature, $\beta=1 - \gamma$ is known as the momentum parameter and $\eta$ is known as the step size or learning rate.
-It is notable that the stochastic momentum method can be also written as $\z_{t+1} = \gamma\z_t - \eta\O_F(\x_t)$, and $\x_{t+1} = \x_t + \z_{t+1}$~\citep{yangnonconvexmo}, which is equivalent to the above update with some parameter change shown in Appendix~\ref{appendix:SMM}.
+Note that the stochastic momentum method can be also written as $\z_{t+1} = \gamma\z_t - \eta\O_F(\x_t)$, and $\x_{t+1} = \x_t + \z_{t+1}$~\citep{yangnonconvexmo}, which is equivalent to the above update with some parameter change shown in Appendix~\ref{appendix:SMM}.
 The above method has been analyzed in various studies~\citep{ghadimi2020single, NEURIPS2020_d3f5d4de,yu_linear,yangnonconvexmo}.
-Nevertheless, we will give a unified analysis for the Adam-family methods with a much more concise proof, which covers SHB as a special case.
+Nevertheless, we will give a unified analysis for the adaptive methods with moving average estimator by a much more concise proof, which covers SHB as a special case.
 A core to the analysis is the use of a known variance recursion property of the SEMA estimator stated below. \begin{lemma}({\bf Variance Recursion of SEMA})[Lemma 2, \citep{wang2017stochastic}] Consider a moving average sequence $\z_{t+1} = (1-\gamma_t)\z_t + \gamma_t \O_h(\x_t)$ for tracking $h(\x_t)$, where $\E_t[\O_h(\x_t)] = h(\x_t)$ and $h$ is a $L$-Lipschitz continuous mapping.
 Then we have

-where $\E_t$ denotes the expectation conditioned on all randomness before $\O_h(\x_t)$. \end{lemma} We refer to the above property as variance recursion (VR) of the SEMA.
+where $\E_t$ denotes the expectation conditioned on all randomness before $\O_h(\x_t)$. \end{lemma} Let's explore in more detail why large or increasing momentum is required.
+By rearranging the terms of equation (\ref{lem:sema_mengdi}) of Lemma 1, we can derive the following expression:

+The first term on the right-hand side (RHS) of (\ref{eq:lemma1_re}) can be managed using the telescoping sum technique when $\gamma_t$ is constant across all $t$, and requires a slightly different telescoping sum when $\gamma_t$ varies with $t$.
+It is also important to note that the third term on the RHS, although positive, reduces as $\x_t$ approaches a stationary point.
+Specifically, suppose that $\x_t$ is updated by $\x_t = \x_{t-1} - \eta_t \v_t$, with $\v_t$ being a moving average estimator itself.
+In this case, with $\eta_t=O(\gamma_t)$ we have